QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Licensing
   - The virtual lab has a license.
 - Versioning
-  - The virtual lab has a version number.
   - Versions of used software and libraries are pinned.
 - Metadata
   - The metadata of the virtual lab is published.
 - Codebase
-  - The code executes without errors: The code can be executed without errors: Currently, you can verify this by manually executing all cells in the notebook on a machine on which the code was not developed (to ensure no references are made to local resources).
+  - The code executes without errors: The code can be executed without errors.
+Currently, you can verify this by manually executing all cells in the notebook on a machine on which the code was not developed (to ensure no references are made to local resources).
   - The responsibility of each cell in the notebook is clear and can be described in a single sentence.
 - Parallel processing is applied where suitable.
 - Containerization